csuermann/node-red-contrib-virtual-smart-home/readme.md

 1. Q:  Why do some of my devices show up as duplicates in the Alexa app?

     A:  Your duplicate devices might belong to a vsh-connection that no longer exists.
 You can delete them manually on the connection page where they probably show up with a shaded background, indicating they belong to another vsh-connection.

+1. Q:  I deleted a virtual device but Alexa keeps rediscovering it!

+    A:  You probably deleted the device in the Alexa app instead of Node-RED.
+Open the connection page which lists all known devices and click the trash icon next to the device you want to delete.

 1. Q:  Why does VSH not work offline?